 Locals say the decor and staff are nice, but that the cocktails aren’t very inspiring.
 There are some nice Polynesian inspired bites here, and Karoke nightly.

-Inside Passage – They Say it Isn’t a Tiki Bar but it Really Is Despite What They Say
+Inside Passage – They Say it Isn’t a Tiki Bar but it Basically Is

 This is a nautical themed bar next to Rumba and run by the same outstanding team, featuring immersive decor by Notch Gonzales.
 The sea monster inside is named “Kiki” and is a focal point of the detailed experience.
 Cocktails are amazing and include elaborate garnishes and clever custom mugs.
 The entrance is from inside Rumba, and due to the small size of the venue reservations are recommended.

 The team has disassociated themselves from “tiki” and even have a curiously worded essay on the matter on their website.
-While it is true there are no tiki idols, Inside Passage does contain elements common in many tiki bars, and despite the assertions in the essay Don the Beachcomber did indeed have idols as early as the 1930s.
-We’re totally okay with the elimination of elements that objectify “wahines” but the essay implies that all tiki bars do that and it simply isn’t true.
+While it is true there are no tiki idols, Inside Passage does contain elements common in many tiki bars and the booths feature non-nautical elements like bamboo and jade titles.
 Inside Passage has decor inspired by tiki bars, cocktails inspired by tiki bars, and their mascot is name “Kiki.”
 But it isn’t a tiki bar?
 If you say so.
 In any case, Inside Passage is still totally worth seeing out.

 Lava Lounge – Dive Bar in Belltown